How Does the Internet Work: A Step-by-Step Pictorial

 When you type in a web address into your browser...

-.
+Step 1: Your PC or device is connected to the web through a modem or router.
 Together, these devices allow you to connect to other networks around the globe .

 Your router enables multiple computers to join the same network while a modem connects to your ISP (Internet Service Provider) which provides you with either cable or DSL internet.